 All this together made the growth in the number of Spanish young (16-29) unemployed the clear majority of all those who lost their jobs in Spain during the hard years of the crisis, between 2008 and 2012 (Rocha 2012).
 This is strongly related to young Spanish employees being mainly in temporary contracts (in 2012, after 4 years of diminishing rates, since the crisis specially finished temporary contracts, numbers were still pretty high: 61.4% of those aged 19-24 and 40.9% of those 25-29).
-The mix of high unemployment rates, high percentage of temporary contracts, informality and weak formal supervision of the labour market also means that the growth of part-time jobs among young people (18-29) (from 15% in 1999 to 36,5% in 2012) has mainly become associated to precarious employment and involuntary part-time (EU 2016; INJUVE 2012).
-A telling evidence of how precarious the employment reality of young people in Spain is, is the very small percentage of young unemployed getting unemployment benefits; fewer than 3% of them.
+The mix of high unemployment rates, high percentage of temporary contracts, informality and weak formal supervision of the labour market also means that the growth of part-time jobs among young people (18-29) (from 15% in 1999 to 36,5% in 2012) has mainly become associated to precarious employment reality of young people in Spain is, is the very small percentage of young unemployed getting unemployment benefits; fewer than 3% of them.

-The result of these economic and employment hardships is that the average monthly net income for employed young people had come down from 966€ in 2008 to 843€ in 2012 (INJUVE 2012).
+The result of these economic and employment hardships is that the average monthly net income for employed young people had come down from $966 \in$ in 2008 to $843 \in$ in 2012 (INJUVE 2012).
 As in all other EU countries, the percentage of young people at risk of poverty or social exclusion (AROPE rate as defined by Europe 2020 strategy) is higher than that of the total population, but for the Spanish case the crisis meant that for the the age group 16-25 this rate went from 22.7% in 2005 to 32.7% in 2011.
-Beyond the average percentages, young people belonging to more vulnerable groups suffer much more from difficult scenarios, and the cuts in main welfare policies are badly affecting vulnerable young people in Spain.
-For example, young people in Spain are the age collective with the highest probabilities of living in households where no one has a job (EU 2016).
+Beyond the average percentages, young people belonging to more vulnerable groups suffer much more from difficult scenarios, and the cuts in main welfare policies are badly affecting vulnerable young people in Spain are the age collective with the highest probabilities of living in households where no one has a job (EU 2016).